RubixML/Server/README.md

 # Rubix Model Server
-A library to serve your [Rubix ML](https://github.com/RubixML/RubixML) models quickly and effortlessly.
+A library to serve your [Rubix ML](https://github.com/RubixML/RubixML) models in production quickly and effortlessly.

 ## Installation
 Install Rubix Server using [Composer](https://getcomposer.org/):